 Returns two values.
 The second returns non-NIL when the mailbox is empty.
-The first is the next item to be read from the mailbox if the first is NIL.
+The first is the next item to be read from the mailbox.

 Note that due to multi-threading, the first value returned upon peek, may be different from the one returned upon next read in the calling thread.